Deploy Plane with Docker Swarm • Commercial Edition

 <plane-version>

-Configure environment variables Edit the
+Configure environment variables Before deploying, edit the

 variables.env